Ibrahim Traoré: Consolidation of power

-As president, Traoré has maintained the enigmatic and very formal behavior which he was already known for before rising to power.
+As president, Traoré has maintained the enigmatic and very formal behavior for which he was already known before rising to power.
 He has kept a tight control on his communication while carefully trying to present himself primarily as a war leader.
 His presidency has also seen an increase in pro-government propaganda in Burkinabé traditional media and social media.
 Politically, Le Monde journalist Sophie Douce described Traoré as influenced by Marxism and pan-Africanism.

 In Spring 2023, Traoré questioned the planned restoration of democracy for 2024, stating that elections could not be held unless the insurgents were pushed back and the security situation had been improved.
 This statement reneged on the October 2022 promise he made in negotiations to secure the formal resignation of his deposed predecessor Paul-Henri Sandaogo Damiba, to honour Damiba's pledge to the Economic Community of West African States (ECOWAS) to restore civilian rule in Burkina Faso in two years.

 On 26 September 2023, dissatisfied elements of the military again rose up and unsuccessfully attempted to overthrow Traoré.
-National consultations were held on 25 and 26 May 2024 to discuss the future of the transition in Burkina Faso.
+National consultations were held on May 25 and 26, 2024 to discuss the future of the transition in Burkina Faso.
 While participants included civil society representatives, most political parties boycotted the consultations.
 The result was the extension of Traoré's mandate for an additional five years while also allowing him to contest the next presidential elections.

 On 6 December 2024, Traoré dissolved his government and removed de Tambèla as prime minister.
 Later that month, the government issued pardons for 21 ex-military officers who had been convicted prior to Traoré's rise to power for their involvement in the 2015 Burkina Faso coup attempt.

 In April 2025, Traoré's government announced that it had prevented a planned coup attempt, which it accused the government of Côte d'Ivoire of backing.

+In early January 2026, Burkina Faso announced that another assassination attempt was foiled.
+According to DW Africa, it was the fifth coup attempt in Burkina Faso in the last three years.
+In late January, Traoré's government ordered the dissolution of all political parties in the country.
+On 3 April 2026, he told the state television broadcaster that people in Burkina Faso should forget about democracy because it is "not for us."